gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

   ...
 ```

 ## Name and Version

 Every *Component Descriptor* has a name (*component.name*) and version (*component.version), also called component
-name and version.
-Name and version are the identifier for a *Component Descriptor* and the component version described
+name and component version.
+Name and version are the identifier for a *Component Descriptor* and the component version
-by it.
+described by it.

 ```
 meta: